dessygil/dessygil/README.md

 # About me!

 Hi there!
 My name is <strong>Desmond Gilmour</strong>, but everyone calls me Des.
-I'm currently searching for a a developer role.
+I'm currently on the hunt for a developer role.
+Shoot me a message on
+[https://www.linkedin.com/in/desmond-gilmour-886b3a128/](my LinkedIn), I would love to explore an opportunity with you

 ## My Skills
 ### The languages I am proficient in: